peterWMg/GameOfLife/Readme.md

     **java -jar game-1.0.0.jar "[[1,1]]"**

 # Solution
 The solution uses a LinkedHashMap store just the live cells.
-The choice of Linked Hash Map was made as the given example output indicated the order of processing was determined by the order of input and a LinkedHashMap facilitates this by returning elements in the order they are added.
+The choice of LinkedHashMap was made as the given example output indicated the order of processing was determined by the order of input and a LinkedHashMap facilitates this by returning elements in the order they are added.
 The Hash part was used to enable quick checking if a cell is alive or dead.